apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

     * 0.00% transferFrom
 ```

-Finally, on the sixth run, the test has detected an invariant violation after
+Finally, on the sixth run, the test detected an invariant violation after
 34 minutes:

 ```